MichaelLangbein/tdl2/backend/data/wiki/programming/postgis.md

 ```

 ## Raster data
-- `raster2pgsql` takes a raster-file and imports it as tiles of some wxh into a table.
+- `raster2pgsql` takes a raster-file and imports it as tiles of some width_by_height into a table.

 ## Performance-settings